rajatchaple/portfolio/content/projects/cubit/index-simple.md

 > **Reimagining the measuring tape with low power and Bluetooth.**

-This project builds a small instrument that measures **length, angle, and distance**, shows the value on a **Sharp Memory LCD**, and can send it over **BLE** when needed.
-The idea is simple: keep the familiar actions (roll a wheel, pull a string, point an ultrasonic sensor) but make the readings repeatable and easy to save.
+This project builds a compact instrument for **length, angle, and distance**.
+Readings show up on a **2.7″ Sharp Memory LCD** and can be sent over **BLE** when a record is needed.
+The flow stays familiar—roll a wheel, pull a string, or use ultrasonic for longer spans—while the numbers don’t get lost.

-Conventional tapes work, but the numbers usually end up on paper and vanish.
-This project tries to keep the workflow lightweight while adding just enough electronics to store, share, and reuse measurements—without burning through a battery.
+Most quick measurements are still manual and one-time.
+Once written down, they’re hard to reuse or share.
+This project keeps the tool simple but adds enough electronics so values can be **captured, displayed, and logged** without burning the battery.

 <details>
 <summary><strong>🔍 The Problem We’re Solving</strong></summary>

-Most quick measurements are still manual and disposable.
-Data isn’t logged, there’s no history, and it’s hard to combine readings later.
-That’s fine for one-off tasks, but not great when accuracy and traceability matter.
+Tape measures work, but the readings usually vanish after the task.
+There’s no history, no easy way to combine multiple readings, and copying values by hand is error-prone.
+That’s fine for one-offs, not great when accuracy and traceability matter in construction, labs, or small shops.

-This project turns those “one-time” numbers into usable data: capture on device, view on the LCD, and push over BLE when a record is needed.
-The goal is to keep the tool small and quiet on power so it actually gets used in the field.
+This project keeps the normal workflow but turns those numbers into data.
+Measurements appear on the LCD and can be pushed over BLE, so the same reading can be reused later instead of re-measured.
 </details>

 <details>
 <summary><strong>💡 Our Solution</strong></summary>

-The device combines a **magnetic rotary encoder** (wheel and string modes), a **BNO055 IMU** (angles/orientation), and an **ultrasonic module** (longer ranges).
-An **EFR32BG13** handles the drivers, low-power states, and BLE.
-The **BQ25570** PMIC manages a **480 mAh Li-Po**, **solar input**, and a regulated rail around **3.2 V**.
-The UI is a **1.3″ Sharp Memory LCD** with four buttons for a simple menu.
+The device combines a **magnetic rotary encoder** (wheel + string modes), a **BNO055 IMU** for angles/orientation, and an **ultrasonic module** for longer ranges.
+An **EFR32BG13** (Cortex-M4 + BLE) runs the drivers and power states.
+The power path uses **BQ25570** to harvest solar, charge a **480 mAh Li-Po**, and regulate the ~**3.2 V** system rail.
+Four buttons drive a small menu on the Sharp LCD.

-Most of the time the system sits in **EM2**.
-Sensors power up only for the selected mode, report quickly, and drop back to sleep.
-That keeps average current low while still giving immediate feedback on the screen.
+Most of the time the MCU waits in **EM2**.
+Only the sensor for the selected mode is powered.
+After a reading, the system drops back to sleep.
+This keeps the average current low while staying responsive on the screen.
 </details>

 </div>